Optimal Trade Execution with Uncertain Volume Target: Numerical results

-For these two frameworks to be fully comparable, we should also allow recourse in our model.
-Nevertheless, the optimal static strategy obtained with Model~\eqref{eq:mean_CVaR_optimisation_problem} already gives better results compared to the recursive version of the model of \cite{Almgren2001}.
-Since the objective functions of these two models differ, it is not straightforward to compare the models performance.
-However, the optimal strategy converges when the risk-aversion increases, and comparing the last line of \Cref{tab:mean_CVaR_without_volume_uncertainty,tab:mean_variance_with_recourse}, both of which refer to the situation in which the trader only considers price uncertainty, we see that the parameter values $\lambda_{\CVaR_{0.3}} = 1$ and $\lambda_\text{Variance} = 10^{-4}$ produce very similar values of mean, $\CVaR_{0.3}$ and variance of the trading cost.
-With these two risk-aversion parameter values, the models are thus comparable.
-The last line of \Cref{tab:mean_CVaR_with_volume_uncertainty} which uses the same value of $\lambda_{\CVaR_{0.3}}$ illustrates the benefit of factoring in the trade volume uncertainty: both the expectation and the $\CVaR_{0.3}$ of the trading cost are significantly reduced.
-The standard deviation of the trading cost slightly increases from 4.330e5 to 4.898e5, but this is irrelevant.
-Indeed, \Cref{fig:comparision_mean_variance_recourse_mean_CVaR_densities}, which depicts the probability densities of the trading cost for both models, shows empirically that the random variable $TC_{\text{mean-variance}}$ representing the trading cost in the mean-variance framework with full recourse every time an updated forecast of the total trade volume $d_T$ becomes available is first order stochastically dominant over $TC_{\meanCVaR_{0.3}}$, the trading cost of the strategy resulting from Model~\eqref{eq:mean_CVaR_optimisation_problem}:
+\paragraph{Mean-variance with recourse.} First, as mentioned previously, the mean-variance framework of \cite{Almgren2001} is in practice not directly applicable in the presence of an uncertain volume target due to the constraint of Optimisation Problem~\eqref{eq:mean_variance_optimisation_problem}.
+However, a natural solution to circumvent this issue is to use it in conjunction with a systematic recourse at every trading period.
+Since the objective function in the mean-variance and mean-$\CVaR_{\alpha}$ frameworks differs, it is not straightforward to compare the performance of the two models as one does not have a mapping between $\lambda_{\Var}$ and $\lambda_{\CVaR}$.
+However, the optimal strategy in the mean-variance framework converges when the risk-aversion increases.
+Hence, the parameter values $\lambda_{\CVaR} = 1$ and $\lambda_{\Var} \to +\infty$ both correspond to a trader that is exclusively risk focused; these values enable us to compare the performance of both models.
+The strategy of such a risk focused trader in the mean-variance framework with recourse consists of trading the entire initial forecast of the total volume to trade during the first trading period and then, during the subsequent trading periods~$\tau_{i}$, $i \in \dset{2}{m}$, trading the amount $\rupdate_{i-1}$ of shares, which corresponds to the forecast update unveiled at time $t_{i-1}$.
+This strategy can be reproduced in our model by choosing $\ystratb = \pac{1, 0, \dots, 0}^{\T}$ and $\betab = \pa{\beta_{k,i}}$ with $\beta_{k,i} = 1$ if $i = k + 1$ and~0~otherwise.
+The last line of \Cref{tab:mean_CVaR_without_volume_uncertainty,tab:mean_variance_with_recourse} reports the performance of an exclusively risk focused trader in both models; note that in both situations the trader integrates only price uncertainty into their estimate of the trading cost but the actual trading costs are evaluated based on a market subjected to both sources of uncertainty.
+The last line of \Cref{tab:mean_CVaR_with_volume_uncertainty}, which uses the same value of $\lambda_{\CVaR}$, illustrates the benefit of factoring in the trade volume uncertainty: both the expectation and the $\CVaR_{0.1}$ of the trading cost are significantly reduced.
+The standard deviation of the trading cost slightly increases from 1.773e5 to 2.122e5, but this is irrelevant: Indeed, \Cref{fig:comparison_mean_variance_recourse_mean_CVaR_densities}, which depicts the probability densities of the trading cost for both models, shows empirically that the random variable that represents the trading cost in the mean-variance framework with recourse is first order stochastically dominant over the trading cost of the strategy that results from Model~\eqref{eq:mean_CVaR_optimisation_problem}.
+As a consequence, a trader who is driven by profit should adopt the strategy proposed by Model~\eqref{eq:mean_CVaR_optimisation_problem} as the increased variance is due to increased downward risk, which is beneficial.